rohith-is-okay/Lip-reading-through-Deep-Learning/README.md

 save the videos and the alignemnts in a folder named data and under the speaker name as such mainprojfolder/data/s1 mainprojectfolder/data/alignments/s1

+Run the app through streamlit to see a visual representation of the main features of the ML model and how it sees the data